MissionToPsyche/2022_18h_web-based_game/README.md

 git config commit.template ./.gitmessage
 ```

+Commits descriptions should be prefixed with one or more [Gitmoji](https://gitmoji.dev/), and be less than 72 characters long.
+In addition, commit messages should be well-written and use [closing keywords](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests) where appropriate, or be left blank.

 Issues
 ---
 To use issue templates, simply open an issue, and choose the appropriate template.